NFT-com/analytics/.github/pull_request_template.md

 This is the case if this PR changes how the Events APIs serves information.
 Adding, renaming or removing endpoints, renaming query parameters or changing their format will impact external users of the API.
 This is also the case if the PR changes the data format served by the API.
-Postman requests for the Events API and the corresponding tests should be kept up to date.
+Postman requests for the Events API and the corresponding tests should be kept up-to-date.

 All of the following should be updated:

 - [ ] Events API [documentation](events/API.md)
 - [ ] Postman Events API requests
 - [ ] Postman Events API tests